This is not a murder story. It is the story of those left behind.

 Shifting between the perspectives of Da-on and two of Hae-on's classmates struck in different ways by her otherworldly beauty, Lemon ostensibly takes the shape of a crime novel.
 But identifying the perpetrator is not the main objective here: Kwon Yeo-sun uses this well-worn form to craft a searing, timely exploration of privilege, jealousy, trauma, and how we live with the wrongs we have endured and inflicted in turn.

-'Chilling, suspenseful and disconcerting.
-A story of taking things into one's own hands, when driven to despair by injustice and grief.
+'Chilling, suspenseful and disconcerting...
 I couldn't put it down and read deep into the night until I finished it, with my heart hammering' Frances Cha, author of If I Had Your Face

 'Lemon is a chilling yet deeply moving story about grief, trauma, life, death, and the shattered pieces left behind by those who are gone.
 The humanity of Kwon's characters will break your heart on every page' An Yu, author of Braised Pork

 'A haunting literary crime story...
 Razor-sharp observations of class, gender and privilege in contemporary Korea' Cosmopolitan